-Terrified – those who are very scared that every symptom they experience while on a nutritional balancing program is a horrible disease or means the program is not working.
+Terrified – those who are very scared that every symptom they experience while on a development program is a horrible disease or means the program is not working.
 In fact, over 99% of symptoms while on a program are retracing or healing reactions.
+For details, read Retracing.

 Know-It-Alls – those who think they know a lot more than we do, although we have a combined experience of over 50 years with at least 300,000 people.
 Usually causes a lack of commitment.